Luca-CS/EmotionLLM/README.md

    python main.py
    ```

 2. **Using the Application**:

    - **Input**: Click on the "Record Audio" button, then click again on "Stop recording" when done.
 The system will process this file to recognize the emotion conveyed.

    - **Processing**:
      - The audio is transcribed into text.
-     - In the mean time, emotion is extracted from the audio file.
+     - In the meantime, emotion is extracted from the audio file.
      - Based on the recognized emotion, the system generates a contextually relevant response.

    - **Output**: The generated response is displayed to the user.

-## Models Involved
+### Models Involved

 The system integrates several models to achieve its functionality:

-1. **RNN Audio Model**:
+1. **CNN Audio Model**:
    - **Purpose**: Emotion recognition from audio inputs.
    - **Training Data**: Trained on the IEMOCAP dataset, which contains acted emotional speech.
-   - **Implementation**: Utilizes recurrent neural networks to analyze audio features and classify emotions.
+   - **Implementation**: Utilizes convolutional neural networks to analyze audio features and classify emotions.
+Loaded on the CPU to save space for the Llama 8B model.

 2. **Transcription Pipeline**:
    - **Purpose**: Convert audio input into text with proper punctuation.